vivek-karimbil/chord-hacker/README.md

 * Guitar Chords.html
 * Guitar Detailed Chords.html

-These utilities show the finguring for a single chord, allowing selection of the note, the sharp/flat/natural, and the major/minor.... variant
+These utilities show the finguring for a single chord, allowing selection of the note, the sharp/flat/natural, and the major/minor/.... other variants

 The other files in this repository are: